 South Vietnam is more likely to experience an hour-long downpour – a memorable one, mind – followed by dry weather for the rest of the day.
-Contrast this with Hoi An’s weather, where a 3-day downpour is nothing unusual.
+Contrast this with Hoi An’s weather, where a three-day downpour is nothing unusual.

-4. When to visit Hoi An
+When to Visit Hoi An

 Wondering when to visit Hoi An?